ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 {: #flex}

 {{site.data.keyword.DR_short}} follows a usage-based billing model, with flexible options based on the selected resources and configurations.
-The IBM Cloud Service Framework supports accurate billing and comprehensive reporting, ensuring that customers have clear visibility into DR-related costs.
+The IBM Cloud catalog supports accurate billing and comprehensive reporting, ensuring that customers have clear visibility into DR-related costs.